dsc-courses/dsc10-2022-sp/syllabus.md

 In order to provide you with help on assignments and concepts, the course staff will hold several office hours throughout the week.

 We are offering both in-person and remote office hours.
-See the [Calendar](../calendar) for the ofifce hours schedule and for details on how to access both types of office hours.
+See the [Calendar](../calendar) for the office hours schedule and for details on how to access both types of office hours.

 Office hours are your chance to ask for general help, clarification on assignments, and to review previous assignments.
 Our tutors have previously taken the class, done well, and been trained in how to help you.
 Course staff will not tell you if your answer is correct, and it is inappropriate to ask.
 Here are some really good questions to ask instead:
 - I got confused about a concept in class.
 Can you explain it?